AndyFul/ConfigureDefender/README.md

 ## Installation
 ConfigureDefender is a portable application, no installation is needed.
-Download and run the executable ConfigureDefender.exe - the application can be run both on Windows 32-bit and Windows 64-bit.
+Download and run the executable ConfigureDefender.exe - the application can run both on Windows 32-bit and Windows 64-bit.

 ## Short program description
 ConfigureDefender utility is a small GUI application to view and configure important Defender settings on Windows 10/11 and Windows Server 2019+.
 It uses PowerShell cmdlets (with a few exceptions) to change the Windows Defender settings.
 Furthermore, the user can apply one of three pre-defined protection levels: DEFAULT, HIGH, INTERACTIVE, and MAX.
 Changing one of the protection levels requires a reboot to take effect.